araf821/InsightOut/README.md

 - Get a generated post template based on your title
 - Get blog ideas/suggestions from a chatbot
 - Create blog posts
-- Publish posts or save as drafts
+- Publish posts or save them as drafts
 - Upload or capture photos to go along with your post
 - Add a photo for your post directly from Unsplash
 - Browse other posts
 - View your dashboard
-- View your drafts
 - Update your author name and profile picture
 - Delete your posts or drafts
-- Mark your published post as draft
+- Mark your published post as a draft
-- Search for posts via tags
+- Search for posts via keyword
+- Filter posts by tags
+- View the most trending posts (ranked by number of comments)
+- View the top users (ranked by number of posts published)
+- *Comments* (coming soon)
+- *Followers/Following* (coming soon)